 1997 – KR Industries screen prints high school clothing products for Wal-Mart Stores, Inc. More than 2000 different high schools were made.
 This was the start of Wal-Mart’s “grass roots” program.

 2000 – Through-out the 90’s, the company grew more than 300%.
 Great runs don’t come to an end, they are re-invented.
 Hunter Manufacturing, of Lexington Kentucky, purchased the Licensed Stadium Seat and Cushion division.
 The boat seat, exercise and bike accessory divisions were all closed.
-It was a complete re-structuring of the corporate company, and the focus remained on Bowling.
+It was a complete re-structuring of the corporate company, and the focus remained on the sport of Bowling.

 2000 - Bob Handelman retired.

-2001 – Bob’s son, Brad, already at the company for almost 10 years, led the re-structuring of the company along with Stuart Wolkoff and Mike Stout.
+2001 – Bob’s son, Brad, already at the company for 10 years, led the re-structuring of the company along with Stuart Wolkoff and Mike Stout.